AIgnesti/casa_selfcal/README.md

 5) imaging spw 1 only (aka the line)
    1) dirty image
    2) measure expected noise threshold and identify correct channels from dirty image
-   3) Deep imaging down to 6 sigma sigma with high-thresh mask
+   3) Deep imaging down to 10 sigma sigma with high-thresh mask
-   4) SOFIA mask at 9 sigma+dilation on the final image
+   4) SOFIA mask at 6 sigma+dilation on the final image
+   6) Deeper cleaning down to 4 sigma withion SOFIA mask
+   7) SOFIA mask at 4 sigma+reliability+dilation on the final image
-   5) Deeper cleaning down to 2 sigma withion SOFIA mask
+   8) Deeper cleaning down to 1.5 sigma withion SOFIA mask

 7) impbcor
 8) exportfits
 9) Moment0,1 and 2 with SOFIA at 3.5 sigma w/o reliability